Republican Health Care: A Mother’s Heartbreaking Plea For Senator To ‘Stand Up To This Immoral Bill’

 Obama was careful not to mention Trump in the post that was sent out to his 53 million followers.
 However, while making a reference to an earlier press statement by Donald Trump where he called the Republican bill “mean,” Obama urged Americans to speak out against the “fundamental meanness at the core of this legislation.”

-According to The Washington Post, Obama believes that the primary motivation for the Republican Party’s scramble to repeal Obamacare is merely to undo “something that Democrats did.”
+According to the Washington Post, Obama believes that the primary motivation for the Republican Party’s scramble to repeal Obamacare is merely to undo “something that Democrats did.”

 Meanwhile, certain Republicans have also criticized the new bill, with Senator Ted Cruz saying that “this current draft doesn’t get the job done.
 But I believe we can get to yes.”